Getting Started With Your Orthodontic Treatment

 - Photographs: The position of the teeth has a significant influence on the posture and balance of the lips and face.
 The photos allow Dr. Reed to consider the effects of various treatment options on facial esthetics.

-- Orthodontic X-rays: X-rays; digital x-rays are taken that allow the top and bottom jaws and facial bones to be studied.
-Once the diagnostic material is thoroughly evaluated and the treatment goals are discussed, we can begin the process of placing any of our orthodontic treatments needed!
+- Orthodontic X-rays: X-rays are taken that allow the top and bottom jaws and facial bones to be studied.
+Once the diagnostic material is evaluated and treatment goals discussed, we can begin the process of orthodontic treatment.

 Preparing For The Consultation